nbeversl/urtext_docs/README.md

 - See "Dependencies and Installation" for information on how to set up Urtext with Sublime Text.
 - Open the folder containing this project in Sublime text and any of thee features described herein will work.

-The following are described in more detail in this documentation, but the following quick start
+The following are described in more detail in this documentation, but use these tips to get started quickly:

 - To go to a link in the table of contents, press ctrl-shift-/ from any line.
 Links are three-character node-IDs preceded by one or two right-angle brackets.
 (See  "Links and Pointers" for more information).
 - To return to this table of contents, press ctrl-shift-H.